jebyrnes/2023_update/data/Readme.md

 - Mean Depth (m): Depth where the observation was taken in meters.

 - Inferred Mechanism of Clearing (experiment, storm, heat wave, barren, kelp addition): What mechanism can be inferred for creating a clearing.
-Use the provided words as your entry.

 - Type of Study (Experimental, Observational): Was the study from an experimental manipulation or an observational study.
-Use the provided words as your entry.

 - Observational Study Type (Spatial, Temporal): If this was an observational study, were comparisons of plots made across space or over time?
-Use the provided words as your entry.

-- Single Species? (yes/no): Did this data point record information about a single species? yes/no only.
+- Single Species? (yes/no): Did this data point record information about a single species?

-- Total Abundance? (yes/no): Did this data point record information about a total community abundance? yes/no only.
+- Total Abundance? (yes/no): Did this data point record information about a total community abundance?

-- Species Richness? (yes/no): Did this data point record values of species richness? yes/no only.
+- Species Richness? (yes/no): Did this data point record values of species richness?

-- Biomass? (yes/no): Did this data point record information about a biomass? yes/no only.
+- Biomass? (yes/no): Did this data point record information about a biomass?

 - Clearing Response (algae, barren, kelp): How did the kelp removal site respond.
 Did it turn back into an algal bed, a barren of some type, or did kelp return.
-Use the provided words as your entry.
-Invertebrate barrens are still barrens.
+Note: invertebrate barrens are still barrens.

 - Survey Type (quadrat, transect, video, photo, Net/Trap): What was used for the survey?
 Use the provided words as your entry.